 - Olive oil – 2 tbsp

-- Slice the white onion into strips.
-Cut the bell pepper into half inch squares.
-Deseed the tomatoes and cut into similar sized squares as of bell peppers.
+- Cut the bell pepper into half inch squares.
+De-seed the tomatoes and cut into similar sized squares as of bell peppers.

-- Heat the olive oil in a non-stick shallow frying pan. add the minced garlic and saute for couple of seconds until fragrant.
+- Heat the olive oil in a non-stick shallow frying pan, add minced garlic and saute for few seconds until fragrant.